 Click HERE to buy the backdrop fabric.
 It can be used as is, or very easily turned into a felt board.
-For one backdrop set, you will need to order a fat quarter of fabric.
-See below for shopping details and instructions.
+See below for instructions.

 This product is a backdrop scene set made out of soft fleece.
 It has been designed to complement our act-out story fabric educational sets.